sisso/rust-mud/docs/forums.md

 - panic for unexpected errors
 - any other case that can expected to have a success/failure we return a error code
 - error codes need to be obvious, a Conflict(u32) moved 3 layers out where it was produced will not bring any useful information.
-If objects.instert will return a Conflict, it will need to be map to Generic(String) to be propagated
+If objects insert will return a Conflict, it will need to be map to Generic(String) to be propagated

 # Craft vs Ship